lfit/itpol/protecting-code-integrity.md

-SMS-based verification is easiest to configure, but has the following important downsides: it is useless in areas without signal (e.g. most building basements), and can be defeated if the attacker is able to intercept or divert SMS messages.
+SMS-based verification is easiest to configure, but has the following important downsides: it is useless in areas without signal (e.g. most building basements), and can be defeated if the attacker is able to intercept or divert SMS messages, for example by cloning your SIM card.

-TOTP-based multi-factor authentication offers more protection than SMS, but has important scaling downsides (there are only so many tokens you can add to your smartphone app before finding the correct one becomes a hurdle).
+TOTP-based multi-factor authentication offers more protection than SMS, but has important scaling downsides (there are only so many tokens you can add to your smartphone app before finding the correct one becomes unwieldy).
 Plus, there's no avoiding the fact that your secret key ends up stored on the smartphone itself -- which is a complex, globally connected device that may or may not have been receiving timely security patches from the manufacturer.

-Most importantly, neither TOTP nor SMS methods protect you from phishing attacks -- if the phisher is able to obtain both your account password and the 2-factor token, they can replay them on the legitimate site and gain access to your account.
+Most importantly, neither TOTP nor SMS methods protect you from phishing attacks -- if the phisher is able to steal both your account password and the 2-factor token, they can replay them on the legitimate site and gain access to your account.

 [Fido U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor) is a standard developed specifically to provide a mechanism for 2-factor authentication